iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted160012/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Feel this is a waste of phone space.
+Nothing ever happens with it, we were covid positive and couldnt report.<br> :date: __2021-04-22 09:54:44__

 > very disappointed!
 I first downloaded it help contribute data that would help the state, country,and even the world.
 I Don't like the fact that bloototh always has to b on<br> :date: __2021-04-17 06:47:59__